ADMINISTRATIVE LICENSE REVOCATION

 You Have 15 Days To Protect Your License From The Date Of Arrest

-The attorneys at Paine & Nolter, P.C. have handled hundreds of driving while intoxicated (DWI) cases, both as Prosecutors and defense lawyers.
+The team at The Nolter Law Firm has handled hundreds of driving while intoxicated (DWI) cases, both as Prosecutors and defense lawyers.
 We understand that the consequences of losing your license can be severe.
 Losing your license may mean losing your job.
 That is why we will work hard to protect your rights at the ALR hearing.
-Call our Denton County office at 940-382-4200 or contact us online to make an appointment.
+Call our Denton County office at 940-800-8025 or contact us online to make an appointment.

 You Can Take Action to Keep Your License